-Ra’anana was founded in the early 1920s as agricultural settlement by a group of New Yorkers.
-Since that time, the City of Ra’anana has only grown in popularity among Jews from North America and the rest of the world.
+Ra’anana was founded in the early 1920s by a group of New Yorkers as an agricultural settlement.
+Since that time, the city of Ra’anana has only grown in popularity, especially among Olim from North America and the rest of the world.

-Ra’anana’s population has grown from nine residents in 1922, to 300 in 1948, to its current number of over 80,000.
+From a population of 9 residents in 1922 to 300 in 1948, Ra’anana’s population has grown to over 80,000 residents.
 Ra’anana has also come a long way from its agricultural origins to a well-developed city that employs thousands and also serves as a bedroom community for Tel Aviv.
-The city is well-planned, well-managed, and has won the award for being the Most Beautiful and Clean City the last several years.
+The city is well-planned, well-managed, and has won the award for being the Most Beautiful and Clean City over the last several years.

 Many of the residents work in the greater Tel Aviv area, while some travel further distances.
-There is a well-defined telecommuter community within Ra’anana, as well as people with home businesses.
+There is a well-defined telecommuter community within Ra’anana, as well as people with home-based businesses.

 Education / Youth

-The city has a wide variety of ganim, catering to virtually every interest, language, and religious background.
-There are a variety of choices of both secular and religious schools on the elementary, junior and high school levels.
+The city has a wide variety of preschools, and an assortment of both secular and religious schools on the elementary, junior and high school levels.
 The city also has exceptional programs for preschool children with special needs.

 It is worth noting that the Tali school in Ra’anana is one of the most outstanding in the country.
-This school is particularly suited to those coming from the Soloman Schecter school system.
+This school is particularly suited to those coming from the Solomon Schechter school system.

-Schools in Ra’anana are comfortable accommodating the various special needs of their students.
+Schools in Ra’anana are well equipped to accommodate the various special needs of their students.
 Extensive services are offered for native English speakers and the schools endeavor to smooth the transition of English-speaking Olim to the Israeli system.
 Services are provided to children with special needs both through the school system and through the nonprofit organization Beit Issie Shapiro (www.beitissie.co.il), located in Ra’anana.

 Youth groups for all denominations exist in the city.

-There is great public transportation for those traveling throughout the center regions from Ra’anana.
+There is good public transportation infrastructure for those traveling throughout the center regions from Ra’anana, as well as intracity transportation.

-There are train stations in both Herzeliya and Kfar Saba which will easily get you to the greater Tel Aviv area.
+The train stations in nearby Herzliya and Kfar Saba provide access to the greater Tel Aviv area.
 There is an express bus to Tel Aviv on the Metropolin line.

 Ra’anana has an excellent absorption center, which offers a wide range of services both for those who are living there and those living in the larger community.
 (Click here for specific information on the absorption center.)
 The center offers Ulpanim on a variety of levels, daycare, and counseling services.